The Insubordinate: William Wyler's film with Bette Davis and Henry Fonda

 Three years after the tumultuous breakup, Pres returns, this time to the arms of a new wife, Amy (played by Margaret Lindsay).
 Meanwhile, yellow fever is spreading, affecting many lives.
 Julie, also affected by the disease, finds herself obliged to care for Pres, her former love.

-L'Insoumise is a jewel of 1938 cinema, illustrating the art of director William Wyler, and driven by the extraordinary performance of Bette Davis, who defies all convention in the role of Julie.
+L'Insoumise is a jewel of 1938 cinema, illustrating the art of director William Wyler, and driven by the extraordinary performance of Bette Davis who, in the role of Julie, defies all convention.
 Alongside Henry Fonda, they give this film a timeless appeal that endures through the years.

 Synopsis of L'insoumise:

-Southern United States, 19th century.
-Angry with her fiancé Pres, Julie takes advantage of the Olympic Ball, a major social event, to plan to humiliate him as their marriage is to be officially announced.
+Southern USA, 19th century.
+Angry with her fiancé Pres, Julie takes advantage of the Olympic Ball, an important social event, to plan to humiliate him as their marriage is to be officially announced.
 Single women must appear in white; she'll be there in red.
 The engagement is broken off.
 Three years later, Pres returns to the plantation, accompanied by his wife Amy.
 Stricken with yellow fever during an epidemic, Julie must care for him.

 Not sure which film to see today?
 Well, we've got plenty of films to show near you.
 [Read more]